devlinjunker/template.github.semver/CONTRIBUTING.md

 #### Workflows
 [Git Workflows/Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are added in `.github/workflows`.
 These are defined by .yaml files that define when the workflow should run and the steps it should take.
 Github can then enforce that these workflows are successful before Pull Requests are merged via the [Branch Settings Page](../../settings/branches).

+### Style Guide

+Make sure to only include basic documentation and Github setup files in this Template!

 ### Branching and Pull Requests